 Over summer, the Denver Art Museum is devoting itself to a museum-wide celebration of fiber arts.
 SPUN: Adventures in Textiles, is the largest suite of exhibitions the museum has ever mounted, engaging the energies of 14 curators.
 Different exhibits are housed throughout the Daniel Libeskind-designed complex.
 Highlights include Flash of Red, Glint of Gold: Woven Riches of South America, a superb exhibition of Navajo blankets; and Cover Story, a wide-ranging collection of textile pieces from the Museum’s permanent collection, including a selection of traditional American Indian outfits.

-The IFF's Crochet Coral Reef Traveling Exhibition is staged throughout the museum.
+Select works from the IFF’s Crochet Coral Reef are staged throughout the museum.

-In addition, the Museum is staging several large-scale interactive experiences for visitors to collectively construct works during the show.
-A highlight of this public engagement is the Denver Satellite Reef, spearheaded by Museum's outreach staff Rose Eason and Jenna Madison.
+In addition, the Denver Art Museum is hosting the creation of a Denver Satellite Reef, spearheaded by museum staff Rose Eason and Jenna Madison.